Generic Name: methylprednisolone (METH-il-pred-NIS-oh-lone)

 Important safety information:

 - Medrol may lower the ability of your body to fight infection.
 Avoid contact with people who have colds or infections.
 Tell your doctor if you notice signs of infection like fever, sore throat, rash, or chills.
+Notify your doctor of any signs of infection, including fever, sore throat, rashes, or chills, within 12 months after stopping Medrol.

 - If you have not had chickenpox, shingles, or measles, avoid contact with anyone who does.